-No prior experience with practice or technology is required.
-While the focus of the workshop is on the applied use of technology in law practice, you will also benefit from short preparatory workshops in practice skills including client interviewing and negotiation that will help you and your firm excel in getting the best result for your client.
+No prior experience with practice or technology is required to participate in this program.
+While the focus of the workshop is on the applied use of technology in law practice, students benefit from short preparatory workshops in practice skills including client interviewing and negotiation.

-To participate in the simulation, you must commit to attending all sessions.
-A certificate of completion will be awarded at the end of the simulation exercise.
-To receive the certificate of completion, students will need to both attend the sessions and complete the simulated transaction.
-Please note, some additional work outside the stipulated hours will be required.
+A certificate of completion is awarded at the end of the simulation exercise.
+To receive the certificate of completion, students must attend the sessions and complete the simulated transaction.